rennoraudmae/SuperHajusSudoku/README.md

 new_sudoku

 6.If all the blanks are filled then push {Join game}
-7.Finally the sudoku game_field will appear
+7.Finally the sudoku game_field will appear and you can start to play